 Hanging from the lobby accent drop ceiling on stainless steel cables, five hundred delicate hand-blown glass orbs make-up the cloud shape of the custom nebulous suspended sculpture by local Seattle artist Susan Zoccola.

 The incredible amenity package fills two floors and includes everything from a fitness center to an outdoor soaking pool.
 Level six is the social heart of Stratus and provides more informal and active amenities.
 It showcases a dynamic sports lounge, ellipse-shaped bar, numerous televisions, poker table, and drink rails for perching while playing table games near a grand fireplace.
 Just beyond the sports lounge is an intimate theater room with additional bar seating, perfect for entertaining on game day or working remotely.
-Unique amenities also include a karaoke and music studio as well as an art and craft room.
+Amenities also include a karaoke and music studio as well as an art and craft room.

 The top floor has been entirely devoted to resident amenities, including the expansive clubroom, which captures stunning views of Elliott Bay and Lake Union.
 This room opens to a high-end communal kitchen.
 A large boardroom in the northeast corner doubles as a private dining area, and is served by an additional fully-equipped catering kitchen.
 In the southeast corner residents take advantage of sweeping southern views of downtown and Capitol Hill from smaller meeting rooms just off the business center.